populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 print(json.dumps(query(_query, variables=variables), indent=4))
 ```

-Notice how we don't need to specify the project or sequencingGroup ID's in the query itself.
+Notice how we don't need to specify the project or sequencingGroup IDs in the query itself.
 We can pass the variables to the query using the `variables` argument in the `query` function.
 This is a good way to avoid hard coding variables into your query.

 Running the above script in the terminal will print the output of the query in a nice readable json format.
 You should see the following: